mikyoch/satoshi-coin-flip/README.md

 # Time-locked Satoshi Coin Flip

-This sample prvides an example UI to present a time-locked Satoshi Coin Flip game.
+This sample provides an example UI to present a time-locked Satoshi Coin Flip game.
 You can try it out at [https://satoshi-flip.sui.io](https://satoshi-flip.sui.io).

 **Note:** This example runs on Sui DevNet.
 The site may be briefly unavailable while weekly network updates deploy.